zwdoescode/MobilityGen/README.md

 ### Step 2 - Load a stage

+To get started, we'll open an example warehouse stage.

 1. Select ``File`` -> ``Open``

-2. Enter the following URL under file (change this to use your environment)
+2. Enter the following URL under ``File name``

     ```
     http://omniverse-content-production.s3-us-west-2.amazonaws.com/Assets/Isaac/4.2/Isaac/Environments/Simple_Warehouse/warehouse_multiple_shelves.usd
     ```
+3. Click ``Open File``

+    > If you see a prompt ``Opening a Read Only File`` appear you can click ``Open Original File``

+After a few seconds, you should see the stage appear.

 ### Step 3 - Create an occupancy map

-To use MobilityGen, we first need to build an occupancy map for the environment.
+Next, we need need to build an occupancy map for the environment.

 To do this, we'll use the Occupancy Map tool provided with Isaac Sim

 1. Select ``Tools`` -> ``Robotics`` -> ``Occupancy Map`` to open the Occupancy Map extension

+    > You may need to also click the ``Occupancy Map`` tab in the bottom window pane to see the extension window.

 2. In the ``Occupancy Map`` window set ``Origin`` to